flaviostutz/cdk-practical-constructs/docs/base-nodejs-lambda.md

   - explicit private VPC configuration (see props.network)
   - source code path standardization to "[basePath]/[lambdaEventType]/[lambdaName]/index.ts" (can be overwritten by explicit props.entry)
   - custom CA support for HTTP calls (NodeJS NODE_EXTRA_CA_CERTS).
 See props.extraCaPubCert
   - option to subscribe an Lambda Arn to the log group related to the Lambda function.
-See props.logGroupSubscriberLambdaArn
+See props.logGroupSubscriber
   - adds environment STAGE to Lambda.
 See props.stage

 ### Usage